Actual cash value: Other methods of insurance valuation

 Insurance policies may be purchased capitalizing several different valuation methods.
-These include: Replacement Cost Value (RCV), Fixed Value (Guaranteed Replacement Cost) and Actual Cash Value (ACV).
+These include: Replacement cost value (RCV), fixed value (guaranteed replacement cost) and actual cash value (ACV).
 Some policies will use different calculating methods depending upon the item.
-For example, the building may be insured at Replacement Cost Value, the most of the contents insured at Actual Cash Value and a few specific items at a Fixed Value (antiques).
+For example, the building may be insured at replacement cost value, most of the contents insured at actual cash value and a few specific items at a fixed value (antiques).
 Policies may also include co-insurance clause or deductibles provisions which will impact the actual cash paid out by the insurance company.